|

 Age: 20 years

-Diet: The Gemsbok is mainly a grazer, feeding
+Diet: The Gemsbok is mainly a grazer, feeding mainly on

-from waterholes and streams but can survive days or even weeks without
+streams but can survive days or even weeks without it.
+Gemsbok feed early

-it.
-Gemsbok feed early in the morning, late in the afternoon and
+in the morning, late in the afternoon and on moonlit nights when the water

-on moonlit nights when the water content of the plants are at their highest.
+content of the plants are at their highest.
+They will also eat wild melons

-They will also eat wild melons and such for their water content.
+and such for their water content.

 Enemies: lions